apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ```

 The `ul.ActorHeader-stats > li:nth-of-type(3)` looks complicated, but it only reads that we're looking for a `<ul class="ActorHeader-stats ...">` element and within that
 element we're looking for the third `<li>` element.
 We grab its text, but we're only interested in the number of runs.
-So we parse the number out
+We parse the number out
 using a regular expression, but its type is still a `string`, so we finally convert the result to a `number` by wrapping it with a `Number()` call.

 > The numbers are formatted with commas as thousands separators (e.g. `'1,234,567'`), so to extract it, we